-This post is going to focus on why you may want to reconsider your current marketing approach and 4 ways you can to practice human-centered marketing.
+This post is going to focus on why you may want to reconsider your current marketing approach and four ways you can practice human-centered marketing.

 We have more marketing to sales technology to connect with customers today, but they’re tuning us out.

 Why?
 Because marketers and sellers are using technology in a way that is creating barriers to real customer connection.

 For example, I was talking with a VP of Marketing recently about helping their SDR team get better results with empathy.

 We looked at the SDR team’s activities and saw her team was sending a significant number of emails to targeted accounts.

 When she saw the data, she talked about also getting a “ton of cold-emails” and how she felt like every technology provider put her on their ABM hitlist.

 She said, “I feel like someone painted a target on my name when I got promoted.”

 And then said, “I delete them all… they all seem to copy each other’s approach.”